 To download presentation slides in PDF format, click on this icon next to each speaker’s name below:

 Do we still need photo metadata in 2019?

 - What drives the use of photo metadata?

 - What do we lose when photo metadata is stripped away before an image is published?

-- TBC from AFP taking a Photo Agency’s view
+- Isabelle Wirth, AFP, taking a Photo Agency’s view –

 How to improve creating and editing photo metadata in 2019?